trevor-moon/matlab-style-guide/README.md

 ## Style-Guide

 Briefly, most of the previously developed style guides and naming convention documents are inspired by the same 2 or 3 sources.
-These include the [MATLAB Style 2.0][matlab-style-2.0] by XXXX, [Elements of MATLAB Style][] by XXXX ([Updates][]), and [MATLAB Programming Style Guide][programming-style-guide].
+These include the [MATLAB Style 2.0][matlab-style-2.0] by XXXX, [Elements of MATLAB Style][matlab-style-2.0] by XXXX ([Updates][]), and [MATLAB Programming Style Guide][programming-style-guide].

 For more downloadable or linked resources, see [Resources](#resources).